 This Classic Green Bean Casserole Recipe will never disappoint!
 It’s a classic for a reason, and we’re going to keep it that way.
 This Thanksgiving recipe is everyone’s favorite, and definitely needs to be on your table.

-See the recipe card below for details on how to make Green Bean Casserole.
+Watch the Video and See the recipe card below for details on how to make Green Bean Casserole.
 Enjoy!

 - Creamed Spinach Casserole